yareally/Java7-on-Android/README.md

 Don't worry, you're not alone.
 However, there's a solution!

 To help bring Android Java development into the modern era, I've tested and compiled a list of Java 7 and 8 features that will work on Android.
-Some of them, I discovered through a bit of testing and modding, while others depend on libraries maintained by others.
+Some of them, I discovered through a bit of testing and modding, while others depend on libraries maintained by others independently.
 Without further BS, here's a list of everything that can be used without issues on at least Android 2.2+.

 ## Possible Features

 * Try with resources (auto closing file handlers)
 * String switches
-* Multiple exception caught in one catch block
+* Multiple exceptions caught in one catch block
 * Integer (and binary) literals for readability
 * Type inference on collections (a.k.a. "diamonds")
 * [Java 8 lambdas (instructions coming soon)](https://github.com/orfjackal/retrolambda)